pete-rai/words-of-our-culture/README.md

 Collecting and utilising subtitles proved to be non-trivial exercise.
 A great many of the openly available subtitle tracks were of low quality and contained many errors and even omissions.
 Consequently, there was a lot of data "wrangling" that I had to deploy in order to extract useful and accurate text from the subtitle tracks.
 You can see the details of that wrangling by looking at the implementation within the [corpus section](https://github.com/pete-rai/words-of-our-culture/tree/master/corpus) of the codebase.

-Whilst forming the corpus I wanted to make a list of _all the things that were said_, but did not concern myself with _who said it_.
+Whilst forming the corpus I wanted to make a list of _all the things that were said_, but did not concern myself with _who said it_ or the _order in which things were said_.
 Hence after the first phase of corpus formation I arrive at blocks of texts that contains all the utterances and corresponding punctuation, but none of the names of the speakers.

 Here is an example of the first phase corpus text from the movie Casablanca: